vukan71/js-practice-algorithms-live-coding/readme.md

  [...item] - spread iterable items into array

- isArray() - Array is NOT type Array, it is Object so this method is useful
+ Array.isArray() - Array is NOT type Array, it is Object so this method is useful Array.from()

  filter() return new array
  reduce() return whatever you want